Kentucky: The Civil War

+Reconstruction and the New South

 On January 30, 1900, Governor William Goebel, flanked by two bodyguards, was mortally wounded by an assassin while walking to the State Capitol in downtown Frankfort.
 Goebel was contesting the Kentucky gubernatorial election of 1899, which William S. Taylor was initially believed to have won.
 For several months, J. C. W. Beckham, Goebel's running mate, and Taylor fought over who was the legal governor until the Supreme Court of the United States ruled in May in favor of Beckham.
 After fleeing to Indiana, Taylor was indicted as a co-conspirator in Goebel's assassination.
 Goebel is the only governor of a U.S. state to have been assassinated while in office.

-20th century

 The Black Patch Tobacco Wars, a vigilante action, occurred in Western Kentucky in the early 20th century.
 As a result of the tobacco industry monopoly, tobacco farmers in the area were forced to sell their crops at prices that were too low.
 Many local farmers and activists united in a refusal to sell their crops to the major tobacco companies.

 An Association meeting occurred in downtown Guthrie, where a vigilante wing of "Night Riders", formed.
 The riders terrorized farmers who sold their tobacco at the low prices demanded by the tobacco corporations.
 They burned several tobacco warehouses throughout the area, stretching as far west as Hopkinsville to Princeton.
 In the later period of their operation, they were known to physically assault farmers who broke the boycott.
 Governor Augustus E. Willson declared martial law and deployed the Kentucky National Guard to end the wars.

-On October 15, 1959, a B-52 carrying two nuclear weapons collided in midair with a KC-135 tanker near Hardinsburg, Kentucky.
-One of the nuclear bombs was damaged by fire but both weapons were recovered.